jjmontesl/awesit/README.md

 include templates and other files.
 Depending on your use case, you may wish to keep your configuration files versioned.

-Awesit reads by default configuration from user home `~/.sitetool.conf`.
+Awesit reads by default configuration from user home `~/.awesit.conf`.
 This can be changed using the `-c` command line option.

-You can find an example configuration in the `sitetool.conf.sample` file.
+You can find an example configuration in the `awesit.conf.sample` file.
-Copy it to your home directory with name `.sitetool.conf` and **edit it** to reflect the sites you will be managing.
+Copy it to your home directory with name `.awesit.conf` and **edit it** to reflect the sites you will be managing.